sophiekaymiller/universal-cpa-review-static-site/_products/reg.md

   name: E-Book & Animated Video Lecture
   cta_text: Buy E-Book
   checkout_code: REGEV
-  price: "$199"
+  price: "$249"
 section_video:
-  header: Not Your Traditional CPA Review Course
+  header: 'Not Your Traditional CPA Review Course '
-  subheader: Our animated video lectures are specifically designed to help visual
+  subheader: 'Our animated video lectures are specifically designed to help visual
     learners.
-See if our method of teaching REG is for you!
+See if our method of teaching REG is for you! '
   yt_id: haOoMA8sv8c

 ---